Nrico/CYD-Stream-Deck/README.md

 1. Copy `code.py` (the main script) to the root of your CIRCUITPY drive.
 2. Copy all required library folders from the Adafruit CircuitPython Bundle (displayio, touchscreen, HID) into `lib/` on the CIRCUITPY drive.

+## Web Flasher

+You can flash the CYD board directly from your browser using the files in `web-flasher/`.
+Because WebUSB and the File System Access API both require a secure context, you must open `index.html` from an HTTPS origin or `localhost`.

+1. Start a simple server in this repository (for example `python -m http.server`).
+2. Navigate to `https://localhost:8000/web-flasher/` (adjust the port if needed).
+3. Click **Connect** and choose the board's serial port.
+4. Click **Flash Firmware** to upload the provided CircuitPython firmware (`firmware.uf2` or `firmware.bin`).
+5. Once the board resets and the `CIRCUITPY` drive appears, click **Copy Libraries** and select that drive. `main.py` and library folders will be copied automatically.

 ## Usage

 1. Plug the board into your computer via USB.